-Invictus Australia employs Veteran Engagement Specialists in local communities, building connections with at-risk veterans and relevant services.
+Invictus Australia employs Veteran Engagement Managers in local communities, building connections with at-risk veterans and relevant services.

-Invictus Australia has strong relationships with the ADF, service providers and local sporting groups to introduce veterans and their families to thriving local sporting communities.
+Invictus Australia has strong relationships with the Australian Defence Force, service providers and local sporting groups to introduce veterans and their families to thriving local sporting communities.
 We build supportive environments that help all organisations achieve better outcomes.

 We actively encourage veterans & their families to reach out to us so we can find something that will work in your local community.
 If we’re not in your area, please get in touch as our national footprint and relationships mean we can help you find your tribe.